 - Talk to us about our Binding Nomination Service where we’ll take care of all of this for you and keep in touch every two years to make sure your decisions (and dependants) haven’t changed.

 Pro Tip: If you’re in an LGBT relationship and you want absolute certainty that your super fund balance (and any of insurances) go to your partner, get in touch with us to discuss a strategy to make sure this happens.

-Ok so just tell me again - why can't my parents be dependants under the super laws?
+Ok so just tell me again - why can't my parents be my dependants under the super laws?

 - The SIS Act makes the rules about your super

-- Your super can only go to your SIS recognised dependants, otherwise, it's left to your estate to sort out and contest.
+- Your super can only go to your SIS recognised dependants, otherwise, it's usually left to your estate to sort out and contest.

-- A person’s parents are unlikely to meet SIS dependency rules under the interdependency or ‘ordinary meaning’ dependant.
+- A person’s parents are unlikely to meet SIS dependency rules under the interdependency or ‘ordinary meaning’ of dependant.

 What if I have my own SMSF?

 If you don’t have an SMSF written binding nomination in place the SMSF trustee has the discretion to pay out your super balance as it sees fit.
 It’s your money so make your decisions about it and who can get it legally binding on the trustee and override the trustee's discretion.

 Pro Tip: Many SMSF Deeds state a binding nomination can only be completed on the exact Nomination Form contained in the Deed.
 However, most Nomination Forms don't comply with the new law.
 Therefore, it is impossible for that SMSF to have binding nominations.
 Don't risk a DIY disaster.